aiven/aiven-docs/docs/platform/howto/list-identity-providers.md

 ## Security best practices

-When configuring an IdP it's recommended to enable the following SAML security setting:
+When configuring an IdP it's recommended to enable the following SAML security settings:

 - **Require assertion to be signed**: Verifies assertions were issued by a trusted party and have not been tampered with.